-The holiday season can be one of the most difficult times of the year for special needs families.
-Travel, different routines, extended family and your child with special needs are not always a good mix.
+The holiday season can be one of the most difficult times of the year for families of children with differences.
+Travel, different routines, extended family and your child with unique needs are not always a good mix.
 This is our story.

 Another mom asked me last week if I have any memories of tough times with my children during the holidays.